Skip to main content

 PackageResponsibility

-controllerREST endpoints — SendController, SendDownloadController, AdminController, ConfigController
+controllerREST endpoints — SendController, SendDownloadController, ChunkedUploadController, FileController, AdminController, ConfigController

 storageStorage abstraction — LocalFileSystemStorage, S3FileStorage

-configSpring Security (JWT), CORS (WebConfig), OpenAPI
+configSpring Security + CORS (SecurityConfig), JWT conversion, OpenAPI

-schedulerCleanupScheduler — cron-based cleanup of expired/revoked/exhausted sends
+schedulerCleanupScheduler — cron cleanup of expired/revoked/exhausted sends + stale upload sessions

-modelJPA entities — Send, FileMetadata, DeletedSend, InstanceSetting
+modelJPA entities — Send, FileMetadata, UploadSession, UploadChunk, DeletedSend, InstanceSetting

 Authentication